Littlehampton libels: Metropolitan Police involvement, April to July 1921

-Bodkin, needing an impartial investigator for the matter, requested assistance from the Criminal Investigation Department of Scotland Yard, who provided Inspector George Nicholls.
+Bodkin, needing an impartial investigator for the matter, requested assistance from the Criminal Investigation Department of the Metropolitan Police, who provided Inspector George Nicholls.
 (Note: Nicholls was the man who arrested Charles Wells (the man who broke the bank at Monte Carlo), and monitored German spies during the First World War.)
 Nicholls interviewed twenty-nine people connected to the case, and spoke to many others.
 He travelled to Worthing—where former constable Russell had moved after retiring.
 He also went to Lewes, to ascertain if Gooding had been staying there in January 1921; he came away satisfied that she had been there for two weeks without leaving.
 Nicholls later described Swan as "not only a peculiar woman in appearance and behaviour, but would seem to have a remarkable memory—especially for filthy phrases—for she has apparently got these letters by heart and is enabled to reel them off without any hesitation".

 When he had finished his investigation, Nicholls had three main suspects: Swan, her father and Ruth Russell.
 He obtained handwriting samples from all of them and obtained their National Registration forms that British civilians had to complete during the First World War.
 Nicholls also searched the Swans' and Goodings' houses and found, at the Swans' house, several sheets of blotting-paper.
 One of these contained the word "Local" in the same handwriting as the libels; when Nicholls asked Swan about it, she said that Gooding and Russell had both borrowed blotting-paper from her.
 Bill Gooding and Russell both denied ever having borrowed it from her.
 Nicholls compared the paper with some of the examples of the libels, and found a matching part of an address on a letter dated 1 January 1921; this was six months after Swan had loaned any paper to Gooding.
 Nicholls reported back to Bodkin that neither Gooding's handwriting or spelling was similar to that in the libels; he stopped short of suggesting Swan should be charged.